Where to find tradition and culture in modern-day UAE

 And still to come in the UAE

 The culture district of Abu Dhabi – Saadiyat Island, is a long-awaited development that unfortunately due to the current economic climate has seen many delays in opening.
-The first stage, the Louvre Museum is now scheduled to open later in 2017.
-When complete, the district will also include a Guggenheim Museum housing global contemporary art and the Zayed National Museum in dedication to the story of the Late Sheikh Zayed bin Sultan al Nahyan, both pencilled for completion by 2020.
+Whilst the Louvre has finally opened its doors, we await news of the opening of the Guggenheim Museum housing global contemporary art and the Zayed National Museum in dedication to the story of the Late Sheikh Zayed bin Sultan al Nahyan, both pencilled for completion by 2020.

 Elsewhere, the Museum of the Future project in Dubai has been given the green light, and construction has commenced on the Mohammed Bin Rashid Library, due to open in 2018.